-Corporate governance is defined as a structure the interrelationship that represents and responsibilities of the main corporate groups including shareholders, board members, corporate executives, and other stakeholders.
+Corporate governance is defined as a structure that represents the interrelationship and responsibilities of the main corporate groups including shareholders, board members, corporate executives, and other stakeholders.
 Corporate governance has all the required criteria and mechanisms to supervise, control, and improve corporate performance in the direction of achieving company objectives.
 Corporate governance has four main objectives, namely, responsibility, clarity, justice, and fairness.
 These objectives are to observe and support the rights of stakeholders (Hasas Yegane and Baghvemian, 2006).